 What is motivation?
 According to Merriam-Webster, to motivate is “to provide with a motive.”
 A motive is defined as “something (such as a need or desire) that causes a person to act.”

-1. Motivation can be intrinsic (arise from within) or extrinsic (influenced by outside forces).
+1. Motivation can be intrinsic (arise from within) or extrinsic (influenced by outside forces)

-2. The presence of dopamine is related to motivation.
+2. The role of dopamine

-3. Self-efficacy and perceived competence are positively related to motivation.
+3. Self-efficacy and perceived competence

 Research indicates that if you believe you can accomplish something, you’re more likely to achieve it than if you doubt yourself.
 This is a reoccurring theme in motivation literature.
 Self-efficacy is key.

 Practical application: Evaluate your confidence.
 Do you view yourself as capable?
 On a scale from 1-10, how confidant are you that you can achieve [insert your goal here]?
 You won’t maintain the motivation to lose weight if you believe you’ll always be heavy.
-Self-doubt is a motivation trap.
+Self-doubt is a trap.
 To cultivate self-efficacy, focus on your past accomplishments and successes.
 Reframe negative thoughts.
 (Instead of This is impossible, try This is difficult, but manageable.)
 Increase your self-efficacy by setting – and achieving – one or two easy goals.

-4. Having a sense of control leads to greater motivation.
+4. Having a sense of control leads to greater motivation

 If you believe that life “happens” to you or that you are powerless to circumstances, you have an external locus of control.
 (This is sometimes known as learned helplessness.)
 It’s difficult to sustain motivation with this view.
 We can’t control all the variables in life, but we can control our choices and reactions.
 We control who and what we allow to negatively impact us.
 This knowledge is empowering.
 It allows for motivation and can foster an increased sense of efficacy.